Hopeless Fountain Kingdom: Commercial performance

 Hopeless Fountain Kingdom debuted at number one on the US Billboard 200 with 106,000 album-equivalent units, of which 76,000 were pure album sales.
-This feat made Halsey the first female act in 2017 to open atop the chart.
-In Australia, the album debuted at number two with first-week sales of 4,300 copies.
+It made Halsey the first female act in 2017 to open atop the chart.
+In Canada, the album peaked at number one, while in Australia, it debuted at number two with first-week sales of 4,300 copies.
 The album debuted at number 12 on the UK Albums Chart, selling 7,123 copies in its first week.